stulentsev/stulentsev.github.com/source/_posts/2012-09-03-how-to-automatically-open-new-post-in-editor.markdown

 ---
 layout: post
-title: "How to automatically open new post in editor?"
+title: "How to automatically open new octopress post in editor?"
 date: 2012-09-03 15:51
 comments: true
 categories: octopress